Scaling limits of discrete-time Markov chains and their local times on electrical networks: Proof of Theorem

 as random elements of $\mbM$.
-Using the Skorohod representation theorem, we may assume that the above convergence holds almost-surely on some probability space.
-Then, by the same argument as the proof of Proposition \ref{5. prop: convergence of processes}, we deduce that it holds that, with probability $1$,
+Using the Skorohod representation theorem, we may assume that the above convergence holds almost surely on some probability space.
+Then, by the same argument as the proof of Proposition~\ref{5. prop: convergence of processes}, we deduce that it holds that, with probability $1$,

 which completes the proof. \end{proof}